M66B/FairEmail/docs/FAQ-sq-rAL.md

 * The attachment size limit for Outlook and Office 365 [is 20 MB](https://support.microsoft.com/en-us/help/2813269/attachment-size-exceeds-the-allowable-limit-error-when-you-add-a-large)
 * The attachment size limit for Yahoo [is 25 MB](https://help.yahoo.com/kb/SLN5673.html)
 * *554 5.7.1 Service unavailable; Client host xxx.xxx.xxx.xxx blocked*, please [see here](https://docs.gandi.net/en/gandimail/faq/error_types/554_5_7_1_service_unavailable.html)
-* *501 Erreur de syntaxe - ligne trop longue* est souvent provoquée par l'utilisation d'un en-tête Autocrypt long
+* *501 Syntax error - line too long* is often caused by using a long Autocrypt header
-* *503 5.5.0 Recipient already specified* signifie généralement qu'une adresse est utilisée à la fois comme adresse de destinataire et en copie
+* *503 5.5.0 Recipient already specified* mostly means that an address is being used both as TO and CC address
-* *554 5.7.1 ... not permitted to relay* signifie que le serveur de messagerie ne reconnaît pas le nom d'utilisateur/adresse e-mail.
-Veuillez vérifier le nom d’hôte et le nom d’utilisateur/adresse e-mail dans les paramètres d’identité.
+* *554 5.7.1 ... not permitted to relay* means that the email server does not recognize the username/email address.
+Please double check the host name and username/email address in the identity settings.
 * *550 Spam message rejected because IP is listed by ...* means that the email server rejected to send a message from the current (public) network address because it was misused to send spam by (hopefully) somebody else before.
 Please try to enable flight mode for 10 minutes to acquire a new network address.
 * *550 We're sorry, but we can't send your email.
-Soit l'objet, un lien ou une pièce jointe contiennent potentiellement de l'indésirable, du hameçonnage ou un logiciel malveillant.* signifie que le fournisseur de messagerie considère qu'un message sortant est dangereux.
+Either the subject matter, a link, or an attachment potentially contains spam, or phishing or malware.* means that the email provider considers an outgoing message as harmful.
 * *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
 This probably means that the spam filters of the email server are too strict.
 You'll need to contact the email provider for support on this.
 * *451 4.7.0 Temporary server error.
 Please try again later.
-PRX4 ...* : veuillez [voir ici](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) ou [voir ici](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).
+PRX4 ...*: please [see here](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) or [see here](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).
-* *571 5.7.1 Relay access denied*: veuillez vérifier le nom d'utilisateur et l'adresse courriel dans les paramètres avancés d'identité (via la configuration manuelle).
+* *571 5.7.1 Relay access denied*: please double check the username and email address in the advanced identity settings (via the manual setup).

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages:

 * Verify your email address [here](https://mail.google.com/mail/u/0/#settings/accounts) (you'll need to use a desktop browser for this)
-* Modifiez les paramètres d'identité comme ceci (Paramètres, appuyez sur Configuration manuelle, appuyez sur Identités, appuyez sur l'identité) :
+* Change the identity settings like this (Settings, tap Manual setup, tap Identities, tap identity):

 &emsp;&emsp;Username: *your Gmail address*<br /> &emsp;&emsp;Password: *[an app password](#user-content-faq6)*<br /> &emsp;&emsp;Host: *smtp.gmail.com*<br /> &emsp;&emsp;Port: *465*<br /> &emsp;&emsp;Encryption: *SSL/TLS*<br /> &emsp;&emsp;Reply to address: *your email address* (advanced identity settings)<br />